RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

 ## **Analysis:**
 - **Lighting Spectrum:**
-	The system has two sets of lights, the red light produces a wavelength of 660nm and the blue light produces a wavelength of 475nm.
-These are both well within the acceptable ranges needed for optimal growth.
+	The system uses a full-spectrum light bulb which mimics UV rays from the sun.
+This light will allow the plants to achieve optimal growth even when sunlight is not apparent.
 - **Power Supply for Arduino Nano 33 IoT:**
 	The power will be USB from a 110-volt wall outlet and will supply 5 volts to the Pin 15 on the Nano 33 IoT.
 The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the USB ground wire.
 	The USB cable and plug used have a max current of 1 amp and 2 amp respectively.
 This will allow for a safe current supply to the board.
 - **Power Supply for Grow Bulbs:**
-	The Arduino 33 Iot has the ability to output 5V and maximum current of 1 A with the bulb needing 5W.
+	The Arduino 33 Iot has the ability to output 5V and a maximum current of 1 A with the bulb needing 5W.
 A relay will be placed in the circuit as well to control the main voltage using the Nano IoT.[5]
 - **Light Intensity:**
-  	To ensure that the plants are achieving the most optimal benefits from the lights, the red light will be placed 2 feet away from the top of the plant and the blue light at 6 inches.
-[2]
+  	During the first 2 weeks of a plant's life, the light is most beneficial when it is around 6 inches away.
+After this period, the light needs to be 12 inches away.
+To achieve this, the light will be hung from a small chain and S-hook to be fully adjustable.
 - **Control:**
-	To control which lights are on, the PLC will be used to switch them back and forth.
-For the first two months of the plant's life, the blue light will be used while it is in the budding phase.
-After 2 months, the red light will turn on for the remainder of its life.
-[3] The lights will also be on for 12 hours and off for 12 hours to ensure optimal plant growth at night, which will be done using the PLC as well.
-[4]

 ## **Bill of Materials**
 |Brand/Manufacturer|Part Name|Supplier|Part/Model Number|Quantity|Individual Price|Total|